Bultut-yegon/alx-system_engineering-devops/0x00-shell_basics/README.md

 script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format "task 11"lists
 Create a symbolic link to /bin/ls, named __ls__.
 The symbolic link should be created in the current working directory "task 13"We are symbols, and inhabit symbols
-Create a script that deletes all files in the current working directory that end with the character ~ "TASK 16"
+Create a script that deletes all files in the current working directory that end with the character ~ "TASK 16" Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory"task 17"